 The ability of the Corporation to service any future outstanding debt depends largely on its financial performance and is subject to prevailing economic conditions and competitive pressures.
 The amount of leverage that the Corporation employs at any particular time will depend on its assessments of market and other factors at the time of any proposed borrowing.
-As a result of the Corporation's use of leverage: (i) the common shares of the Corporation may be exposed to incremental risk of loss and a decrease in the value of the Corporation's loan portfolio would have a greater negative impact on the value of the common shares than if the Corporation did not use leverage; (ii) adverse changes in interest rates could reduce or eliminate the incremental income the Corporation receives from the proceeds of any leverage; (iii) the Corporation and, indirectly, its shareholders, bear the entire cost of paying interest and repaying any borrowed funds; (iv) the Corporation's ability to pay dividends on its common shares may be restricted by covenants or other restrictions imposed by its lenders; (v) the Corporation's ability to amend its organizational documents or other agreements may be restricted if such amendments would result in a material adverse effect on its lenders; and (vi) the Corporation may, under some circumstances, be required to dispose of its assets under unfavourable market conditions in order to maintain its leverage, thus causing the Corporation to recognize a loss that might not otherwise have occurred.
+As a result of the Corporation's use of leverage: (i) the common shares of the Corporation may be exposed to incremental risk of loss and a decrease in the value of the Corporation 's loan portfolio would have a greater negative impact on the value of the common shares than if the Corporation receives from the proceeds of any leverage; (ii) the Corporation and, indirectly, its shareholders, bear the entire cost of paying interest and repaying any borrowed funds; (iv) the Corporation's ability to pay dividends on its common shares may be restricted by covenants or other restrictions imposed by its lenders; (v) the Corporation's ability to amend its organizational documents or other agreements may be restricted if such amendments would result in a material adverse effect on its lenders; and (vi) the Corporation may, under some circumstances, be required to dispose of its assets under unfavourable market conditions in order to maintain its leverage, thus causing the Corporation to recognize a loss that might not otherwise have occurred.
 The extent to which the gains and losses associated with leveraged investing are increased will generally depend on the degree of leverage employed.

-The interest rates of some of the Corporation's term loans to its portfolio companies may be priced using a spread over LIBOR, which are expected to be phased out in the future.
+The interest rates of some of our term loans to the Corporation's portfolio companies may be priced using a spread over LIBOR, which has ceased to be in effect as of June 30, 2023